Phone: (802) 860-2702

 Students who are not happy with the space they choose at Housing Selection will have the opportunity to fill out a Reassignment Request form.
 These forms will be available at the Housing Selection meetings and in the Residential Life Office once Housing Selection is complete.

 All students in campus housing (with the exception of Spinner Place) must have a meal plan.

 Champlain offers a variety of housing options for students needing to be in Burlington during the summer.
-Please visit the Residential Life web site after March 15 to download all of the information you will need.
-The deadline for completing summer contracts is April 15.
+Please visit the Residential Life web site after March 30 to download all of the information you will need.
+The deadline for completing summer contracts is April 18.